Galaxy S5 battery life actually is amazingly good.

 - If I always connect my galaxy S5 to the charge, my battery will be always brand-new.
-All batteries are counting down once leaving factory.
+All batteries are counting down once leaving the factory.
 Keeping the phone on the charger all the time actually may cause more wear and tear when using the phone heavily.

 - If I charge my battery before it drops to 50%, it will not be counted as one charging cycle.
 There is no charging cycle counter inside the battery.
 The charging cycle is used by some researchers and the results only valid when the conditions are met.
 There are no reports on that charging at 50% or higher can prolong battery life span.
-But it is certain, Galaxy S5 will have problems to get accurate reading on real battery level if you always charge Galaxy S5 battery in this way.
+But it is certain, Galaxy S5 will have problems to get an accurate reading on real battery level if you always charge the battery in this way.
 You should drain your battery at least once a month.

-- Leaving the phone on the charger overnight is good for Galaxy S5 battery.
+- Leaving the phone on the charger overnight is good for S5 battery.
 No evidence or research supports this claim either.